trevor-makes/avr-binary-weighted-dac/README.md

 # Arduino Binary-Weighted DAC

-- 2 channels of fast 6-bit analog output with and Arduino Nano and 12 resistors
+- 2 channels of fast 6-bit analog output with an Arduino Nano and 12 resistors
 - Display 64x64 pixel bitmaps and vector animations on an oscilloscope

 TODO photo of doge on oscope